slsa-framework/slsa-github-generator/README.md

 ## Other projects

 To generate SLSA provenance for other programming languages, follow [internal/builders/generic/README.md](internal/builders/generic/README.md).
-This is a pre-release only and we will have the official release in the next few weeks.
+This is a pre-release only and we will have the official release in July 2022.

 ## Provenance format